harrypotter0/twitter-bot/README.md

 `node bot.js`

 Hopefully at this point you see a message like "Success!
 Check your bot, it should have retweeted something."
-Check the Twitter account for your bot, and it should have retweeted a tweet with the #mediaarts hashtag.
+Check the Twitter account for your bot, and it should have retweeted a tweet with the #machinelearning hashtag.
+[Here](https://medium.com/@harrypotter0/twitter-bot-under-50-lines-using-javascript-29ca588a3102) is a Blog on Medium for the same .